 Can a practice require employees to take the vaccine?

-Refer to governmental guidance on vaccine requirements for employees.
+Refer to governmental guidance on pandemic preparedness in the workplace.

 Are there specific reimbursement criteria related to vaccine administration?